19hours/sg-statutes/Acts/Telecommunications Act.md

 ### Modification of licence conditions

-7\.—(1) Subject to this section, the Authority may modify the conditions of a licence granted under section 5.
+7\.—(1) Subject to this section, the Authority may modify the conditions of a licence granted under section 5 or 5B.

+[Act 19 of 2011 wef 01/02/2012]

 (2) Before making modifications to the conditions of a licence of a public telecommunication licensee under this section, the Authority shall give notice to the licensee —